Rudra0075-ms/portfolio/README.md

 ## 🗒️ Note

 These projects represent my learning journey and hands-on practice in programming and web development.
-I am continuously improving my skills and working toward building impactful real-world projects in AI, Machine Learning, and Software Development.
+I am continuously improving my skills and working toward building impactful real-world projects in AI, Machine Learning.

 ---

 ## ⭐ Fun Fact

 I enjoy building projects, solving coding problems, and exploring new technologies.
-Every project teaches me something new and helps me grow as a developer.
+Every project teaches me something new and helps me grow as a programmer.